 Update the App

-Updating the ExpressVPN app on Linux is very easy.
-When an update is available for downloading, you will see the message “a new version is available” in the terminal.
+Updating the ExpressVPN app on Linux is easy.
+When an update is available for download, you’ll see the message “a new version is available” in the terminal.
 Follow the link attached in the notification to update the app.

 You can also manually check if your app is using the latest version.
 Here’s how to update ExpressVPN on Linux: